 Find out about other department events and seminars where you can help and take part.
 Grab 5 minutes to talk about the library and showcase some of the examples of your work and case studies in your portfolio.

-From simple how to guides, information videos to recording recent events held.
-Capture them on your smart-phone.
+From simple how-to guides and information videos to recording recent events held.
+Capture them on your smartphone.
 Most are more than capable of recording high quality video.
 Purchase a tripod to make your video more professional.
 Smartphone tripods don’t cost much, so “go pro”!

 Share these on your library search portal or via YouTube or Vimeo (check to make sure this is approved by corporate) and again don’t forget to include links in your next email newsletter to staff.

 To help promote your corporate library, produce your very own library logo.
 This might be a variant of your organisation’s logo or something completely different.
-Either way once you have this approved, make sure to include it on all your corporate library literature, emails, social media and promotions.
+Either way, once you have this approved, make sure to include it in all your corporate library literature, emails, social media and promotions.
 Branding is a key ingredient in helping your users identify with you and your service.

-This might not always be permitted or even possible if other colleagues do not use social media, but if they do… Just ask if they would like to get involved in re-sharing library content via their own accounts, Twitter and LinkedIn are perfect.
-Just make sure they are on-board with your organisations employee social media policy first.
+This might not always be permitted or even possible if other colleagues do not use social media, but if they do, just ask if they would like to get involved in re-sharing library content via their own accounts, Twitter and LinkedIn are perfect.
+Make sure they are on-board with your organisation’s employee social media policy first.

 If your software allows it then provide periodic updates in the form of a library blog.
-Talk about the specialist areas and events taking place and again invite new readers / employees to join your newsletter.
-WordPress (mentioned at point 4 above) provides the tools you need and a great platform for running a blog as part of your library website.
-You can also generate a blog from within Soutron software and publish to the Search Portal!
+Talk about the specialist areas and events taking place and again invite new readers/employees to join your newsletter.
+WordPress (mentioned in point 4 above) provides the tools you need and a great platform for running a blog as part of your library website.
+You can also generate a blog from within Soutron software and publish it to the Search Portal!

 12 – RSS Feeds